csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 _{_ (_item name_, _color_, _clothes size_), (_item name_, _color_), (_item name_), () _}_

-Notice that the order of the attributes in the **rollup** makes a difference; the final attribute (_clothes size_, in our example) appears in only one grouping, the penul- timate (second last) attribute in 2 groupings, and so on, with the first attribute appearing in all groups but one (the empty grouping).
+Notice that the order of the attributes in the **rollup** makes a difference; the final attribute (_clothes size_, in our example) appears in only one grouping, the penultimate (second last) attribute in 2 groupings, and so on, with the first attribute appearing in all groups but one (the empty grouping).

 **5.7 Summary 209**